Weekly Musings – Macro Quartet for the week ending June 14, 2024 | India Infoline

 Data Source: Bloomberg

-After rallying to above $2,420/oz, gold had fallen in the previous week to $2,292/oz.
-Gold hardened this week on hopes that rate cuts would be aggressive by 2025.
-This cuts the opportunity cost of holding gold.
-During the week, gold touched a high of $2,342/oz and a low of $2,287/oz.
-September 2024 may see the next move in gold, when the Fed actually starts to cut rates.
+After rallying to above $2,420/oz, gold had fallen two weeks back to $2,292/oz.
+Gold hardened this week on hopes that rate cuts would be aggressive in 2025; but the lure of gold is not too high now, with the high prices.
+Rate cuts will cut the opportunity cost of holding gold; but that is yet to start.
+During the week, gold touched a high of $2,369/oz and a low of $2,306/oz.

 Related Tags